-Data enrichment is the process of improving the accuracy and reliability of your raw lead and customer data by adding new and supplemental information and by verifying the information against third-party sources.
+Data enrichment is the process of improving the accuracy and reliability of your raw customer data.
+Teams enrich data by adding new and supplemental information and verifying the information against third-party sources.

 Data enriching (also called data appending) ensures your data accurately and thoroughly represents your audience.

-As salespeople, we can all agree on the significance of accurate data — it allows us to better understand our customers’ wants and needs, improve our customer experience, and personalize our sales efforts to meet our leads and customers wherever they are.
+As salespeople, we can all agree on the significance of accurate data.
+This information allows us to better understand our customers’ wants and needs, improve our customer experience, and personalize our sales efforts to meet our leads wherever they are.

 Accurate, enriched data is the key to creating targeted, personalized customer experiences — and the lack thereof can turn customers away.